My Principles So Far

 Only compare yourself to yourself.

-Find things to be grateful for, then focus solely on those.
+Find things to be grateful for, then focus solely on Who provided it.

 What you don’t know right now is more important than what you do.